-Virtual Reality in X-Plane 11: Denier to Believer
+Virtual Reality in X-Plane 11: Sceptic to Impressed

 There is no way back to a screen once you’ve tried VR.
 The temptation may be there, but once you try Virtual Reality, you don’t want to stop the immersive sensation.
 Here is how VR completely changed the way I see in X-Plane 11.